-The modelling results suggest that there will not be an exceedence, of the 90.4 percentile daily mean $PM{10}$ objective in 2004 in the area modelled.
-This is the most stringent of the $PM{10}$ objectives.
+The modelling results suggest that there will be no exceedence, of the 90.4 percentile daily mean PM{10} objective in 2004 in Bushmills.
+This is the most stringent of the PM{10} objectives.
 If this objective is met then it is likely that the annual mean objective in 2004 will also be met.

-It is recommended that no further assessment is required.
+It is recommended that no further assessment is required for the Bushmills area and therefore an AMQA need not be considered for Bushmills